A Neural-Guided Variational Quantum Algorithm for Efficient Sign Structure Learning in Hybrid Architectures: Results

-\textit{Bidirectional Feedback Loop: Decoupling Amplitude and Phase.} At each iteration $i$, a new block of paramterized quantum layers $(G_i,W_i)$ is added to the circuit.
+\textit{Bidirectional Feedback Loop: Decoupling Amplitude and Phase.} At each iteration $i$, a new block of parametrized quantum layers $(G_i,W_i)$ is added to the circuit.
 The process follows two key steps.
 (1) Forward Initialization Step: The classical NN operator $F$ from the previous iteration is approximated by the shallow quantum layer $G_i$, via a tractable classical optimization procedure as detailed in the Method section.
 This ensures that $G_i$ inherits the amplitude structure previously learned by the NN.
-(2) Hybrid Optimization: Once $G_i$ is initialized, the neural operator $F$ is reset and jointly optimized with the parameters of the new diagonal gate layer $W_i$, as done in the original VQNHE algorithm.
+(2) Hybrid Optimization: Once $G_i$ has learn an approximation of $F$ and is loaded onto the quantum circuit, the neural operator $F$ is reset and jointly optimized with the parameters of the new diagonal gate layer $W_i$ by minimizing a loss function, such as the energy of a given Hamiltonian.
 This hybrid optimization simultaneously refines both the amplitude ($F$) and sign structure ($W_i$) in a tightly coupled quantum–classical feedback loop.